appleseedhq/appleseedhq.github.io/download.md

 ## Plugins

+Plugins are all self-contained, they don't require to download and install appleseed separately.

 ### appleseed for Maya

-**appleseed-maya** is a native plugin for Autodesk® Maya® 2017 and later.
+**appleseed-maya** is a native plugin for Autodesk® Maya® 2017 and 2018.

 [**Downloads**](https://github.com/appleseedhq/appleseed-maya/releases)
 [Documentation](https://appleseed-maya.readthedocs.io/)